 We put the CAMP Race 290 through a range of conditions, and found it to be a super lightweight, packable crampon that is perfect for steep, hard-snow climbs.

-If you’re looking for a very quick, versatile, easy pow ski, the Automatic deserves to be on your short list.
+If you’re looking for a quality mid-layer with an edgier style and a slightly larger, freeride-inspired fit, the Vaporizer pullover ought to be on your short list.